Srko87/TopPopsClover/README.md

 # TopPopsClover
 Top pop chartEntity app developed as part of a job interview for Clover Studio.
 App uses Deezer api https://api.deezer.com/ to fetch data from a top 10 music chartEntity.
+API call is implemented with RxJava.
+Stores data from API into a Room database.
+Achitecture used is MVVM.
-Also implements a second activity with albumAlbum details.
+Also implements a second activity with album details.